wysiwyng/wthud2/README.md

 7. Once a new battle starts, wthud tries to load a saved HUD configuration for the new aircraft.
 If none is found, the default configuration is loaded
 8. Change HUD position using X and Y spinboxes on the bottom of the config GUI

+If you want the actual font War Thunder uses for its HUD, you have to extract it from the game's files.
+Its name is "Default Normal", once you extract the font, install it on your system.
+You can then use the font within wthud in the font selection.

 ## Advanced Usage
 You can edit the HUD configurations manually, they are saved in a JSON format inside the [WtHud2/configs](WtHud2/configs) folder.
 You can also replace the default HUD by editing the corresponding [file](WtHud2/configs/default_hud.json).